elicarter/terraform-aws-ec2/README.md

 This module provisions an ec2 instance on AWS

-You will need to provide specific region and instance type
+You will need to provide specific region and instance type to complete provisioning.